WhatsApp/erlt/README.md

 This repository is for prototyping and collaborating around the ErlT language.
 It consists of these sub-projects:
 - ./erltc: erltc is the compiler for ErlT (ST and DT). erltc does not compile classic Erlang or do type-checking.
 - ./sterlang: stErlang is standalone type-checker for ST
 - ./analyzer:  this tool gets information about properties of an Erlang project.
-It can be used standalone, but is also is [used by other tools in this repo](./doc/08_compiler_architecture.md) and may be integrated into [erlang_ls](https://github.com/erlang-ls/erlang_ls) in future. **MAX TODO: accurate?**
+It can be used standalone, but is also is [used by other tools in this repo](./doc/08_compiler_architecture.md).
-- ./erlbuild: this is an experimental low-level classic Erlang build tool that is currently not used.
-Parts of this were adapted for erltc.
-The inline documentation is a useful reference for how dependency-tracking works in erltc. **MAD TODO: is this description accurate?**
+- ./erlbuild: erltc only handles one file at a time. erlbuild compiles a collection of ErlT files in the same directory.
+See [the erlbuild docs](./erlbuild/README.md) for more information.

 > See ./doc/08_compiler_architecture.md for more information about how these parts work together
 > See the top-level READMEs for each of these sub-directories for more information about a particular tool